Politiwatch/PrivacySpy-API/README.md

   "version": "1.0"
 }
 ```
-If there was an error, `status` will contain `error`, and the response will contain the error message instead.
+- If there was an error, `status` will contain `error`, and the response will contain the error message instead.
 Additionally, there will be an `error_code` field containing integer values corresponding to the error as follows:
     - `1` -- no URL provided
     - `2` -- no token provided
     - `3` -- invalid token
-- `4` -- failed to extract content from the url
+    - `4` -- failed to extract content from the URL
     - `5` -- privacy policy is not in English